arahi7860/sql-intro/readme.md

 - a lot of data is tabular already, relational databases store it in a similar form
 - Schemas mean you know exactly what attributes (columns) for each database entry (row)
-- Schemas can check the type of data being stored to ensure data coming in is properly formated and consistent with other entries.
+- Schemas can check the type of data being stored to ensure data coming in is properly formatted and consistent with other entries.
 - writes to a database follow ACID paradigm (atomicity, consistency, isolation, durability).
 More about [ACID](https://en.wikipedia.org/wiki/ACID)

-##### SQL
+##### SQL Dialect

 - SQL is used in most relational databases meaning interaction across different relational DBMS is very similar
 - SQL is well documented and extremely robust in its utility
-- SQL allows you to create dynamic relationships between tables through joins
+- SQL queries are a powerful tool to quickly retrieve data in a large variety of ways.

 #### Both offer:

 ##### Automatic Scaling

 - Sharding distributes data across a cluster of servers
 - Replica sets provide low-latency high-throughput deployments

-### So which is better? - Ali
+### So which is better?

 **Sorry, there's no easy answer.** While relational and non-relational databases have some key differences on paper, popular database management systems are evolving rapidly to meet the needs of a variety of users.
 You can likely accomplish the same goals with either a SQL or noSQL database.